2020 High School Math Contest has been cancelled

-The 2014 Marywood High School Math Contest, sponsored by the Math Club, SEMI-Group, will take place on Saturday, March 29th from 10 to 11 a.m. in the Liberal Arts Center.
+The 2020 Marywood High School Math Contest, sponsored by the Math and Computer Science Club, iMACS, will be held on Saturday, March 28th from 10 to 11 a.m. in the Liberal Arts Center.

 There are two versions of the exam for our annual contest:

 - The Level I test is designed for 9th- and 10th-grade students.

 - The Level II test is more appropriate for 11th and 12th graders.

 - You can download the registration form and fill it out, then mail it to us by March 24, 2019;

 - Or, you can email the registration information (list of students and their grade level) to Dr. Adhikari (email@example.com)